Kharkiv: Transport

-The city of Kharkiv is one of the largest transportation centres in Ukraine, which is connected to numerous other cities of the world by air, rail and road traffic.
-There are about 250 thousand cars in the city.
+The city of Kharkiv has been one of the largest transportation centers in Ukraine, connected to numerous other cities of the world by air, rail and road traffic.
 Kharkiv is one out of four Ukrainian cities with a subway system.

-Local transport

-Being an important transportation centre of Ukraine, many different means of transportation are available in Kharkiv.
 Kharkiv's Metro is the city's rapid transit system operating since 1975.
 It includes three different lines with 30 stations in total.
-The Kharkiv buses carry about 12 million passengers annually.
 Trolleybuses, trams (which celebrated its 100-year anniversary of service in 2006), and marshrutkas (private minibuses) are also important means of transportation in the city.

-Railways

 The first railway connection of Kharkiv was opened in 1869.
 The first train to arrive in Kharkiv came from the north on 22 May 1869, and on 6 June 1869, traffic was opened on the Kursk–Kharkiv–Azov line.
 Kharkiv's passenger railway station was reconstructed and expanded in 1901, to be later destroyed in the Second World War.
 A new Kharkiv railway station was built in 1952.

 Kharkiv is connected with all main cities in Ukraine and abroad by regular railway services.
-Regional trains known as elektrichkas connect Kharkiv with nearby towns and villages.
+Regional trains known as elektrychkas connect Kharkiv with nearby towns and villages.